MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`imageDigestFile`** - **Image Digest File**<br>
 `string`.
 Optional.
 Use when `action = Push an image || action = Push images`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Path to a file that is created and populated with the full image repository digest of the Docker image that was pushed.
+Specifies the path to a file that is created and populated with the full image repository digest of the Docker image that was pushed.
 <!-- :::editable-content-end::: -->
 <br>